qbicsoftware/experiment-graph-gui/README.md

 mvn package
 ```

 This will compile this project and generate the binaries in the `target` folder.
-After Maven reports a `BUILD SUCCESS`, you can execute this stand-alone viewer like so:
+After Maven reports a `BUILD SUCCESS`, you can start this stand-alone viewer like so:

 ```sh
 java -jar target/experiment-graph-gui-<version>-jar-with-dependencies.jar